shopgate/connect-integration-sdk-php/README.md

 ## License

-The Shopgate Cloud Integration SDK is available under the Apache License, Version 2.0.
+The Shopgate Connect Integration SDK is available under the Apache License, Version 2.0.

 See the [LICENSE.md](LICENSE.md) file for more information.